edrixon/si468x-linux/README.md

 This is my Si468x based DAB receiver for Linux

+Built to run on DietPi minimal Linux distro

 Hardware is a Raspberry Pi 4, a DABShield radio board, PCF2127 based RTC, USB sound card, USB GPS  and some LEDs.